WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 -   `Object`: Action object.

+<a name="synchronizeBlockSubTrees" href="#synchronizeBlockSubTrees">#</a> **synchronizeBlockSubTrees**

+Returns an action object that sets the block tree underneath the given target to be the same as the one under the source using block aliases.

+_Parameters_

+-   _sourceTree_ `string`: The client ID of the source for the sync.
+-   _targetTree_ `string`: The client ID of the target for the sync.

 <a name="synchronizeTemplate" href="#synchronizeTemplate">#</a> **synchronizeTemplate**

 Returns an action object synchronize the template with the list of blocks